carfirst125/portfolio/collaborative_recommendation_system/README.md

  2. Fair Normalization

 In kdtree, the minkowski distance with p=2 is used.
 It is crucial to normalize data which ensure the fair treatment among multi-dimensions.

+For the max-min normalization, it is suggested to analyze the distribution of each dimension data in order to choose max-min which covers 85% of data.
+The value out of range should be adjusted to the max or min depending on their actual value.

+This process reduces the bias effect of minority (outliers) to majority.